Tatarmin/solana-token-vesting-streamflow-tutorial/README.md

-# solana-token-vesting-streamflow-tutorial
-Solana Token Vesting with Streamflow Tutorial
+# Solana Token Vesting with Streamflow Tutorial

+---

+## 🧩 Step-by-step process of creating a vesting contract using Streamflow.

+---
 Set up token vesting on Solana with a cliff time using Streamflow

-Step-by-step process of creating a vesting contract using Streamflow.
-1. Connect the wallet
+### 1️⃣ Connect the wallet
 Open Streamflow for token vesting: https://app.streamflow.finance/vesting Streamflow supports Phantom, Solflare, Backpack, and all major Solana wallets.
 Connect your wallet to access the platform.